Seirogan: Chemistry

 Seirogan contains wood-tar creosote (木クレオソート) as its main active ingredient.
 That ingredient in the West may otherwise go by such names as "wood creosote", "beechwood creosote", or "liquid pitch oil", and should be distinguished from industrial "coal-tar creosote".
 To emphasize the distinction, wood creosote in Japan is sometimes called by such names as (日局方クレオソート, Nikkyokuhō kureosōto) and minor variants thereof.
+In contemporary European usage, wood-tar creosote has been used for "antiseptic" and "calming" purposes.

+A singular randomized controlled trial finds wood creosote about as effective as loperamide in American and Mexican subjects.
+Compared to loperamide, wood creosote seems to be better at improving cramps but worse at improving diarrhea.
+Instead its well-known ex vivo antiseptic action, animal studies suggest that wood creosote's antisecretory and antimotility effects play a larger role in its activity against diarrhea.